lnfernux/HueBusyLight/README.md

 $bridgeIp = Find-HueBridge
 ```

+**NOTE**: If you have multiple bridges obviously chose one of them here.

 3. Run the following command to connect to the Hue Bridge

 ```powershell
 $connectionInfo = Connect-HueBridge -bridgeIp $bridgeIp
 ```

+**NOTE**: This will prompt you to go click on your Hue Bridge button - go do so, then press enter when you get back and it should work.

 ## Usage